Mohit-Gajjar/Irada-2022-ematdan/README.md

 ## How to Use?

 1).
-There are two options available to Log-in as, Organizer and Elector.
+Log-in as, Organizer and Elector.

 2).
 The organizer can add candidates to an election and upload the candidates.
 The organizer can also remove a candidate and edit his/her details.